dotlang/language/README.md

 new_array = map {$+1}, my_array
 ```
 - Everything is passed by reference but the callee cannot change any of its input arguments (implicit immutability).
 - You can clone the data but have to do it manually using explode operator `@`.
-Note that assignment make a clone for primitives, so you need cloning only for tuple, array and hash.
+Note that assignment makes a clone for primitives, so you need cloning only for tuple, array and hash.
 `var x: Point = (@original_var)`
 `var a = [1,2,3]`
 `var b = [@a]`
 `var h = string => int = {"A"=>1, "B"=>2}`
 `var g = {@h}`
-- When calling a function, if a single call is being made, you can omit `()`.
-So instead of `int x = f(1,2,3);` you can write `int x = f 1,2,3;`
 - You can define variadic functions by having an array input as the last input.
 When user wants to call it, he can provide an array literal with any number of elements needed.
 - `rest` is a normal array which is created by compiler for each call to `print` function.
 - Functions are not allowed to change (directly or indirectly) any of their inputs.